nicehorse06/user-management-api/README.md

 # User Management API

-This demo API, built using FastAPI, MongoDB, and Docker, manages user information and implements translation functionality using LangChain and OpenAI, and uses GitHub Actions for CI unit tests.
+This demo API, built using FastAPI, MongoDB, and Docker, manages user information and implements translation functionality using LangChain and the OpenAI API, and uses GitHub Actions for CI unit tests.

 ## set OPENAI API key